cuiyongbo/hello-world/my_wiki/english_notes.rst

 | trounce
 | Definition: to defeat somebody completely.
 | Usage: Brazil trounced Italy 5-1 in the final. [狂胜]
 |
+| clobber
+| Definition: hit somebody hard.
+| Definition: defeat heavily.
+| Usage:  If he does that I’ll clobber him!
+| Usage: The Braves clobbered the Cubs 23-20.
+|
 | Barcelona completed one of the greatest comebacks in football history as Paris Saint-Germain choked an incredible night at Camp Nou . [诺坎普]
 |